 Should I Turn in My Drug Dealer to Get My Charges Dismissed?

 It is not uncommon that law enforcement may seek your cooperation in arresting others.
 Whether you should cooperate is a complicated question that depends on the facts of the case.
 First, law enforcement doesn’t just want information; they want arrests.
 That’s why they will actually want you to participate in one or more controlled buys wearing a wire.
 Second, oftentimes law enforcement doesn’t offer to dismiss the charges against you but only offers to put in a “good word” to the prosecutor assigned to your case.
 Third, law enforcement often won’t put anything in writing so there are no guarantees you even get the deal.
-Finally, if law enforcement insists that you testify in court, you may be putting you and your family in a potentially dangerous situation.
+Finally, if law enforcement insists that you testify in court, you may be putting yourself and your family in a potentially dangerous situation.
 We have handled these negotiations many times before and have seen what bad things can happen when people try to cut their own deal.
 Don’t make any deals until you talk to a lawyer!

 What Can a Criminal Defense Attorney Do For Me?

 We can’t speak for other lawyers, but we can do many things to help.
 We’ll consult with you at the beginning so you know where you stand and answer your questions throughout the case.
 We’ll obtain all of the evidence the prosecutor has against you or for you and will look for other evidence that might help you.
 We will review the lab reports and look for ways to attack them.
 We’ll look to see if you’re being “overcharged.”
-We are knowledgeable about the laws relating to the crime and sentencing, and if we ever run into an issue that is unique (it happens), we will do the necessary research to tackle it.
+We are knowledgeable about the laws relating to crime and sentencing, and if we ever run into an issue that is unique (it happens), we will do the necessary research to tackle it.
 We will represent you at every stage of the proceeding including the preliminary hearing and trial, and we’ll zealously advocate to get you the best deal we can get under the circumstances.
 Also, there are many ways to negotiate these types of cases.
-The cleaner your record, the easier it can be, but there still may be ways around a conviction.
+The cleaner your record, the easier it can be, but there may be ways around a conviction.